mhdemo/work_sample_3/README.md

   select(-c(time, milliseconds)) -> lap_times
 ```

-The rest of the tables contain either unneeded or redudant information
+The rest of the tables contain either unneeded or redundant information
 that can be imputed by using other available information.

 ``` r